texastribune/data-visuals-guides/computer-setup.md

 * .aws/config
 * .aws/credentials

-For full-time employees, these are stored in 1Password, which we can give you access to.
+For fellows and full-time employees, these are stored in 1Password, which you should have access to after you go through the onboarding process.
 The `tt_kit_google_client_secrets.json` info is in the `tt_kit_google_client_secrets` note.
 The aws files are stored in the `AWS credentials` note.
 Please don't share these on Slack or over email.

-Fellows don't have access to 1Password.
-We will need to give you those files on a thumb drive.

 Once you've got these set up, you'll need one more, which you will generate with your Google account after you [create your first graphic](https://github.com/texastribune/data-visuals-guides/blob/master/kit-setup.md#creating-a-graphic).
 You should see a url pop up in your terminal, which will direct you to a Google Drive page that says `News Apps Graphics Kit wants to access your Google Account`.
 Hit `Allow` and the token file will be generated and put in your root.